Skip to content

 The Court “certifies” driving and motor vehicle-related “convictions” to the Minnesota Department of Public Safety.
 And Minnesota DPS then adds them to your driver’s license record.
 Sometimes suspension or other action against the driver’s license follows.

-FAQ: Can police arrest a person for a petty misdemeanor?
+Can police arrest for a petty misdemeanor?

 No. Police who detain a person on suspicion of a petty, must release the person with a citation, without further arrest.
 Minnesota Rules of Criminal Procedure 6.01, subd.
 1 (c).
 Police cannot lawfully arrest a person for a petty.

-FAQ: Can you fight a petty misdemeanor charge?
+Can I fight a petty misdemeanor?

 Yes.
 You can fight every petty charge.
 And you should.
 After all, what do you have to lose?
 The worst that could happen is you end up with a violation on your record and a fine.
 But only by fighting it can you prevent a conviction record.

+No. You can fight a petty yourself.
 Even without a lawyer, no one wants their insurance rates to go up for a speeding ticket on their driver’s license record.
-And too many petty traffic violations within 12 or 24 months can also trigger an “habitual violator” license revocation.
+And too many petty driving violations within 12 or 24 months can also trigger an “habitual violator” license revocation.
 People in the medical or human services fields; can face occupational licensing or employment issues, even due to petty misdemeanor convictions.

-We hope that this page has helped you understand the meaning of a “petty misdemeanor” in Minnesota.
+About the author: Minneapolis Criminal Defense Attorney Thomas Gallagher is the author of this page.
+Hopefully this page has helped you understand the meaning of a “petty misdemeanor” in Minnesota.
 And though it is the smallest type of criminal law charge, it can still cause problems, worth avoiding.

 Avoiding Traffic Stops – Minnesota Laws

-Minnesota Offense Levels
+Minnesota Offense Levels (Felony, Gross, Misdemeanor, Petty Misdemeanor)